dadrian/tldr.fail/index.md

 but can be broken by a quantum computer.
 Luckily, quantum computers don't exist yet!

-Post-quantum-secure cryptography is (also shortened to post-quantum cryptography), is cryptography that is resistant to quantum computers.
+Post-quantum-secure cryptography (also shortened to post-quantum cryptography) is cryptography that is resistant to quantum computers.
 Due to the power of math, we can design, build, and verify this cryptography using only classical (non-quantum) computers.

 [NIST][nist] recently ran a [competition][nist-competition] to find the best post-quantum cryptographic algorithms, and is in the process of standardizing